corybuecker/corybuecker.com/content/004-automating-cloud-run-deploy-from-github-actions-part-one.md

         --region us-central1 \
         --allow-unauthenticated

-In part 2, I will connect the new service account to Github Actions.
+In part 2, I will connect the new service account to GitHub Actions.

 _Revision note (2019-12-27)_